InseeFr/Keycloak-FranceConnect/README.en.md

 ## Compatibility

-The version 2.1 of this plugin is compatible with Keycloak `9.0.2` and higher.
+* The version 2.1 and above of this plugin is compatible with Keycloak `9.0.2` and higher.
-The version 2.0 of this plugin is compatible with Keycloak `8.0.1` until `9.0.2`.
+* The version 2.0 of this plugin is compatible with Keycloak `8.0.1` until `9.0.2`.

 ## Migration